List of Still Game characters: Boabby

-Boabby (West of Scotland version of 'Bobby') is played by Gavin Mitchell.
+Robert "Boabby" Taylor is played by Gavin Mitchell.
 Boabby is the landlord of the Clansman, the local pub.
-He is not a believer in the phrase "the customer is always right" and prefers to hand out snide comments with his pints, though the locals are not the type of people to take them lying down.
-He has a new nickname for Jack and Victor each time they enter The Clansman but Jack and Victor always have a wittier comeback, putting him in his place, often with the catchphrase "Two pints, prick!".
-It has been revealed that he had a brief career as an amateur porn star, where he went under the name of "Troy the Gardener."
+He is often the butt of jokes from the regulars, and usually has a double act-related nickname for Jack and Victor when they arrive at The Clansman, but the duo always have a wittier comeback to put him in his place; often with the retort "two pints, prick!".
+He does not believe in the phrase "the customer is always right" and prefers to hand out snide comments with his pints, though the locals are not the type of people to take them lying down.
+It has been revealed that he had a brief career as an amateur porn star, where he went by the name of "Troy the Gardener".
 In the episode "Who's the Daddy?"
-Boabby reveals he has been working behind the bar of the Clansman since he was eighteen, though apparently he previously worked as a bouncer at Queen Margaret Union at Glasgow University.
-He usually has grievances with either Winston, often barring him for various antics, or Tam, who almost never pays for his own drinks.
+Boabby reveals he has been working behind the bar of the Clansman since he was eighteen, though he also claims to have previously worked as a bouncer at the Queen Margaret Union.
+He usually has grievances with either Winston; often barring him for various antics; or Tam, who almost never pays for his own drinks.
 Although Boabby is sarcastic and mouthy by nature, he occasionally displays a charitable and honourable side, especially toward Isa whom he often trusts to run the bar while he cannot.

-In the episode "The Fall Guy," Boabby is revealed to be fifty years old.
-In the last scene of the final episode "Over the Hill", Boabby is seen some years later as a substantially older man still working in The Clansman, where he welcomes the viewers to the pub.
+In the episode "The Fall Guy", Boabby is revealed to be fifty years old.
+In the last scene of the final episode, "Over the Hill", Boabby is seen some years later as a substantially older man still working in The Clansman, where he welcomes the viewers to the pub.